szairi2011/openai-connector-java/readme.md

 * The second is a SpringBoot application listening on port server.port=8082

 To run from an IDE, simply run one of the main classes, i.e. Main.java or OpenaiConnectorDemoApplication.java as java.

+NB:
+- The application is set to relay network traffic through a forward proxy, i.e. squid, listening locally on port 3128 as per squid-proxy.yml deployed to -n misc.
+For this run below commands before starting the application locally:
+> kubectl apply -f squid-proxy.yml -n misc --> Deploy the proxy pod and a NodePort service
+> kubectl port-forward service/squid-service -n misc 3128:3128 --> Forward traffic from local port 3128 to the remote squid proxy pod listening also on port 3128